keirthana/anbox-cloud-docs/tutorial/create-test-virtual-device.md

 This directory is the location where the application manifest file and any relevant APK must reside.

-For this tutorial, we are going to create a device with a plain Android operating system and so we don't need an APK.
-Let's create a simple `manifest.yaml` inside the `my-app` directory with the following contents:
+For this tutorial, we are going to create a device with a basic application without an APK that will start directly with the Android system launcher.
+Let's create the `manifest.yaml` inside the `my-app` directory with the following contents:

 ```yaml
 name: my-first-app